lordsaviorjesus/Processing_GUI/README.md

 3. Download ControlP5 using the library manager in Processing.
 4. Run application

-Running the GUI should be as simple as running the .pde file provided you have Processing 3 installed as well as ControlP5.
+Running the GUI should be as simple as running the .pde file, provided you have Processing 3 installed as well as ControlP5.

 ### Windows/Mac Application
 1. Follow all steps in Processing installation listed above.
 2. File > Export Application > Export

 ## Usage

+### Features
 **Work in progress**

 ## License